A Selection of the Best Pizza Restaurants in Jerusalem.

 - Domino’s Pizza (Not Kosher)

-The chef pizza by Asaf Granit at Domino’s Pizza are pretty good but their customer service is appalling and they frequently make mistakes with the deliveries so I cannot recommend ordering from them.
+The chef pizza by Asaf Granit at Domino’s Pizza are pretty good but their customer service is appalling and they frequently make mistakes with the deliveries so be aware of this when ordering from them.
 Online ordering is only in Hebrew.

 Domino’s Pizza, 122 Herzl Boulevard; 1 Etsel Street; 25 Rivka Street, 1700 70 70 70